 - 3.20 To ensure the impact on the historic environment of sites coming forward is consistently and robustly assessed, a Historic Environment Site Assessment has been prepared by an appropriately qualified consultant to inform the site selection process.
-Stage 1 of this work has been prepared in consultation with Historic England to ensure the findings of the study are robust and will have full regard to all relevant Historic England guidance in its methodology. - 3.21 The Historic Environment Site Assessment assesses the potential harm to the historic environment arising from site options.
+Stage 1 & 2 of this work has been prepared in consultation with Historic England to ensure the findings of the study are robust and will have full regard to all relevant Historic England guidance in its methodology. - 3.21 The Historic Environment Site Assessment assesses the potential harm to the historic environment arising from site options.
 For both direct and indirect potential heritage harm, the assessment draws one of the following conclusions using a RAG score approach: - Green: no concerns identified, on current evidence, although archaeological mitigation measures may be required - Amber: no significant effects which cannot be mitigated are at present predicted - Red: significant effects which cannot be mitigated are at present predicted - 3.22 The Council has recorded these conclusions under the relevant section of the site assessment proforma.
-Notwithstanding the initial assessment of sites undertaken in Stage 1 of the Historic Environment Site Assessment, a more detailed targeted Stage 2 assessment of each of the Council's proposed allocations will be undertaken prior to submission of the Local Plan Review.
-This will allow the effects on the historic environment to be more fully considered before final confirmation of any allocations, whilst also allowing detailed mitigation proposals to be identified.
+For proposed site allocations a more detailed targeted Stage 2 assessment has also been undertaken to assess historic environment impacts in more detail and to identify necessary mitigation measures.
+Where the findings of the Stage 2 work indicate that a proposed allocation may no longer be suitable or needs to be significantly reduced in size to avoid significant effects, this has been reflected in the site assessment proforma.